tedneward/Azgaarnoth/Magic/Spells/curse-of-combustion.md

 You can issue any command you choose, short of an activity that would result in certain death.
 Should you issue a suicidal command, the spell ends.
 You can end the spell early by using an action to dismiss it.
 A remove curse, greater restoration, or wish spell also ends it.

-***At Higher Levels***.
-When you cast this spell using a spell slot of 6th level or higher, the duration increases by one hour for each slot level above 5th.
+***At Higher Levels.*** When you cast this spell using a spell slot of 6th level or higher, the duration increases by one hour for each slot level above 5th.